-Data from FDA (Food and Drug Administration, USA) - Curated by Marshall Pearce - Last updated 19 May 2017
+Data from FDA (Food and Drug Administration, USA) - Curated by EPG Health - Last updated 19 May 2017

 • Anaphylaxis and severe hypersensitivity reactions are possible.
 Should symptoms occur, treatment with Alphanate should be